pelithne/azure-workshop/create-vm-portal.md

 # Create Linux Virtual Machine - tutorial
 ## Introduction
-This quick tutorial shows two different ways to create a virtual machine in Azure.
-In the first part, you will create a VM using the Azure Portal, and in the second step you will use the Azure CLI to achieve the same thing.
+This quick tutorial shows how to create a virtual machine in Azure using the Azure Portal.

 ## Create VM using Azure Portal
 Azure virtual machines (VMs) can be easily created through the Azure portal.
 The Azure portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Azure portal to deploy a Linux virtual machine (VM) running Ubuntu 16.04 LTS.
+This quickstart shows you how to use the Azure portal to deploy a Linux virtual machine (VM) running (for example) Ubuntu 16.04 LTS.
 To see your VM in action, you also SSH to the VM and install the NGINX web server.

-If you don't have an Azure subscription, create a free account before you begin.

 ## Sign in to Azure
-The first step is to sign into the portal.
+The first step is to sign into the portal, using your azure account.

 ## Create virtual machine
 * Choose Create a resource in the upper left corner of the Azure portal: